Legislative Assembly for the ACT: 2005 Week 01 Hansard (Thursday, 4 November 2004 2004) . . Page.. 8 ..

 MR SPEAKER: Under standing order 5A, the Leader of the Opposition shall be the leader of the largest non-government party, with the consent of that member.
 As Mr Smyth, as leader of the Liberal Party, is the leader of the largest non-government party, I now seek his consent to being the Leader of the Opposition.
 May you enjoy it for a long time!
 Did I say that?

 MR SMYTH: Let me first acknowledge and congratulate you on your re-election and re-appointment as Speaker.
 It is a pleasure to work with you.
-I also acknowledge the honour of being re-elected as the member for Brindabella.
+I also acknowledge the honour of being re-elected as a member for Brindabella.
 First and foremost, we are all here as members representing a community—in each case our own electorates.
-For me Brindabella is a very special part of Canberra.
+For me, Brindabella is a very special part of Canberra.
 I thank those constituents who have seen fit to vote for me and I pledge to you my trust: I will not let you down.

 I also acknowledge the honour of leading the Liberal Party here in the Assembly.
 I thank my colleagues for their support.
-It is a pleasure to be the leader.
+It is a pleasure to be their leader.
 I do not intend to be the Leader of the Opposition for any longer than I have to be.
 I will do it with all the vigour I can muster.

 I congratulate the Chief Minister on his achievement: Jon, congratulations.
 I know that to be re-elected as Chief Minister is a huge honour.
 To be re-elected with a majority government in our first four-year term is something that you will always carry.
-It holds a special place in the history and in the tradition of the ACT Assembly.
+It holds a special place in the history and tradition of the ACT Assembly.